-We've just completed another interesting year.
-Early in 2009, the System faced increased funding costs, limited access for term funding, and extreme market turmoil.
+2009 was another interesting year.
+Early in the year, the System faced increased funding costs, limited access for term funding, and extreme market turmoil.
 However, because of the strong condition of the System and its status as a Government-sponsored enterprise, it was able to continue to issue short-term debt securities.
 As the year progressed, market access for term financing steadily improved, and, despite relatively wider spreads to Treasury, interest rates were generally low.
 By the end of the year, the improved economic and financial market conditions afforded the System good access to funding across the yield curve, with narrower spreads than we saw at the beginning of the year.
 System banks have added high-quality liquid assets to their investment portfolios to ensure sufficient liquidity in the event of another market disruption.
 I applaud the Farm Credit banks' boards and management for making this decision.

 2009 was also noteworthy as we saw several years of double-digit growth by the System come to an end.
 Growth was basically flat during 2009.
 Not only was loan demand down, but System institutions further controlled and managed loan growth by focusing their lending activities in their local service areas and by adjusting loan structure, payment terms, and pricing to better reflect risk and market conditions.
-All of this, coupled with improvements in funding, helped the

-System maintain good earnings in 2009.
-Also, the System overall has been effective in managing some difficult credit situations, particularly in poultry and ethanol.
+All of this, coupled with improvements in funding, helped the System maintain good earnings in 2009.
+In fact, the Funding Corporation recently reported that the System had combined net income of \$2.85 billion for the year.
+That was a significant accomplishment during a challenging environment and reflects the System's effectiveness in managing some difficult credit situations, particularly in poultry and ethanol.
+The System also maintained appropriate asset/liability management practices while continuing to strengthen its capital position.
+Its capital as a percentage of assets grew from 12.7 percent at December 31, 2008, to 13.9 percent at the end of 2009.

-At present, financial market turmoil, prolonged economic weaknesses, and deterioration in the agricultural economy pose significant management challenges for borrowers, System institutions, and FCA.
+However, the financial market turmoil, prolonged economic weaknesses and deterioration in the agricultural economy, poses significant management challenges for borrowers, System institutions, and FCA.
 High unemployment and the domestic and global recession have reduced demand for U.S. farm products, causing commodity prices to decline and weakening the agricultural economy.
-After setting a record in 2008, net cash farm income is forecast to drop by 30 percent to \$66 billion in 2009.
+USDA's most recent forecast estimates 2009 farmers' net cash income at \$70.8 billion, down \$26.7 billion, or about 28 percent from the record set in 2008.
+On a brighter note, USDA forecasts 2010 farmers' net cash income to increase to \$76.3 billion, a \$5.5 billion increase from 2009, and \$3.4 billion above the 10-year average.

-System borrowers face increased risk from volatile commodity prices, soft farm product demand, higher input prices, and uncertain weather conditions.
+Nevertheless, System borrowers face increased risk from volatile commodity prices, soft farm product demand, higher input prices, and uncertain weather conditions.
 Sectors showing the most stress are hogs, dairy, forestry, ethanol, and poultry, and together these sectors represent more than 20 percent of the System's portfolio.